 To do this we apply the dual sided tape onto a copper clad board, about the same or of greater size to that of the plate we are going to mill.
 This would also help us when we are cutting the final board out.
 Make sure that when you place the board on the build plate you leave a 1 sqcm border.
 Make sure that the board is level and apply sufficient force above it to make it adhere to the base plate.

-Step 3: Setting up the PCB board for milling
+Setting up the PCB Board for Milling

 As we did before, apply the dual sided adhesive on the plate which is to be milled.
 Make sure that the adhesive is almost evenly placed so that the milling surface is level.
 Check out the figure below: